singhnaveen101010/Octanet-aug/README.md

-make sure to download the npm packages, you can look at the dependencies in package.json files.
+download the dependencies use command: npm i express ejs body-parser host the website locally: node index.js notice the terminal says "listening at 3000" go to browser and enter in the url section: localhost:3000